 Visit the CDC website for more information.

 - In-cabin travel for pets is booked on a space-available basis.

 - A customer traveling with an in-cabin pet cannot be seated in the bulkhead or an emergency exit row.

-- Pets are not permitted in United Global First, United First, United BusinessFirst or United Business on Boeing 747, 757, 767, 777 or 787 aircraft due to limited storage space under the seat.
+- Two pets per flight are allowed in our premium cabins on select aircraft.
+Pets are not permitted in our premium cabins on Boeing 747, 757, 767, 777 or 787 aircraft due to limited storage space under the seat.

 - A customer traveling with an in-cabin pet in United Economy on Boeing 757-200 aircraft will need to be seated in a window seat due to limited storage space under aisle and middle seats.